Arafat Rahman

 Arafat Rahman, nicknamed "Koko" (12 August 1969 – 24 January 2015) was a Bangladeshi cricket organizer and former chairman of the Development Committee of the Bangladesh Cricket Board.
 He was the younger son of former president of Bangladesh Ziaur Rahman and former prime minister of Bangladesh Khaleda Zia.
-His elder brother is Tarique Rahman, the current acting chairperson of the BNP.
+His elder brother is Tarique Rahman, the current chairman of the BNP and the Prime Minister of Bangladesh.

-Arafat Rahman is widely remembered for his contributions to cricket in Bangladesh as the chairman of the Development Committee of the Bangladesh Cricket Board from 2002 to 2005.
+Rahman is widely remembered for his contributions to cricket in Bangladesh as the chairman of the Development Committee of the Bangladesh Cricket Board from 2002 to 2005.
 He played a significant role in designing a development programme for the Bangladesh Cricket Board, initiating the High-Performance Squad that worked to train young cricketers and sought to ensure a pipeline of talent for the national cricket team over the following decade.

-Rahman came to face significant legal trouble in his later life, as he was exiled by the caretaker government of 2007–08 and faced a six year jail sentence for an alleged money laundering case.
+Rahman came to face significant legal trouble in his later life, as he was exiled by the caretaker government of 2007–08 and faced a six-year jail sentence for an alleged money laundering case.
 Rahman would later flee Bangladesh to avoid further imprisonment until his death.

 On 24 January 2015, Rahman died due to cardiac arrest while at the University of Malaya Medical Centre (UMMC) in Kuala Lumpur, Malaysia.

 Early life and family

-Arafat Rahman was born on 12 August 1969 in East Pakistan.
-He belonged to a notable Bengali Muslim political family of Mandals hailing from Bagbari in Gabtali, Bogra District.
-His father, Ziaur Rahman, was the 7th president of Bangladesh, and his mother, Begum Khaleda Zia, was the 10th Prime Minister and first female prime minister of Bangladesh.
-His paternal grandmother, Jahanara Khatun, was the wife of Mansur Rahman, a chemist who specialised in paper and ink chemistry and worked for a government department at the Writers' Building of Calcutta.
-He was only 11 years old when his father died.
+Arafat Rahman was born on 12 August 1969 in Combined Military Hospital, Chittagong at Chittagong Cantonment of then East Pakistan, Pakistan (now in Chittagong Division, Bangladesh) to a Bengali Muslim family of Mandals hailing from Gabtali in Rajshahi Division.
+His paternal grandfather Mansur Rahman, was a chemist and an administrative officer who worked with the British Indian Government at the Writers' Building of Calcutta.
+His father, Major Ziaur Rahman who was serving as second in command of 8th East Bengal Regiment in Pakistan Army at the time of his birth became the seventh president of Bangladesh in 1977 and his mother, Khaleda Zia, was the tenth and first female prime minister of the country.
+Arafat was eleven years old when his father was assassinated in 1981.

 He started his education at BAF Shaheen School.
 After the death of his father Ziaur Rahman, his mother Begum Khaleda Zia joined politics and took the lead of the nationalist party.
 After being sent by his mother to his uncle in the United Kingdom, Arafat completed his O level there.
 From there, he went to America and completed his A level.
 He then pursued higher education in civil aviation from Australia.

-Rahman was married to Sharmila Rahman Sithi, and had two children with her: Zahia and Zaifa.
-His elder brother is Tarique Rahman, who serves as the acting chairman of the Bangladesh Nationalist Party.
+Rahman was married to Sharmila Rahman Sithi, and had two children with her.
+His elder brother is Tarique Rahman, who serves as the Prime Minister of Bangladesh since February 2026 and chairman of the Bangladesh Nationalist Party.